iron-bound-designs/exchange-addon-gravity-forms-checkout-info/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a Gravity Form for customers to fill out during the checkout process
+Harness the full power of Gravity Forms during your checkout process.

 == Description ==

-This plugin allows you to collect additional information from customers during the checkout process for each product using Gravity Forms.
+This plugin allows you to create a Gravity Form for your customers to fill out during the checkout process.
+Can be controlled on a per-product basis.

 Requires iThemes Exchange and Gravity Forms